 The period is what it is, and the needs are what they are.
 It is time to all stay home and wait for better developments until the coronavirus will not be eradicated.

-For some people, the idea of a quarantine is good enough to feel like some kind of weird dream come true.
-For others, the idea of being cut off from the outside world, alone or with a few close family members, is a source of sheer terror.
+For some people, the idea of a quarantine is good enough to seem like some kind of strange dream come true.
+For others, the idea of being cut off from the outside world, alone or with a few close family members, is a source of pure terror.
 Ask quarantine advice to any parent (I don't know, like ME) who has to entertain small children at home on a gloomy afternoon, and above all has a psychotherapist wife.

-When people are stuck indoors for long periods of time, they can almost feel like they are "going crazy".
+When people are stuck at home for long periods of time, they can feel like they are going crazy.

-Studies based on the observation of actual or simulated space missions (or from people living in confined spaces) also suggest that some people may find self-isolation more difficult than others.
-However, there are some simple tips you can follow to adapt to a "good" quarantine.
+Studies based on observations of actual or simulated space missions (or from people living in confined spaces) also suggest that some people may find self-isolation more difficult than others.
+However, there are some simple tips you can follow to adapt to a “good” quarantine.

 Research on the effects of loneliness suggests that when people lack social connections they are more likely to suffer from physical health problems.